 Although we generally seek the broadest patent protection available for our proprietary compounds, we may not be able to obtain patent protection for the actual composition of any particular compound and may be limited to protecting a new method of use for the compound or otherwise restricted in our ability to prevent others from exploiting the compound.
 For example, we currently rely on method of use patent coverage in the United States for mecamylamine hydrochloride.
 If we are unable to obtain patent protection for the actual composition of any compound that we seek to develop and commercialize and must rely on method of use patent coverage, we would likely be unable to prevent others from manufacturing or marketing that compound for any use that is not protected by our patent rights.
-We are aware of one company, Athenagen, Inc., that has announced plans to initiate a clinical trial of mecamylamine hydrochloride in an eye drop formulation as a treatment for age-related macular degeneration, a condition characterized by degeneration of the retina in the eye.
+We are aware of one company, Athenagen, Inc., that has announced its initiation of a clinical trial of mecamylamine hydrochloride in an eye drop formulation as a treatment for age-related macular degeneration, a condition characterized by degeneration of the retina in the eye.
 If a third party were to receive marketing approval for mecamylamine hydrochloride or any other compound for which we rely on method of use patent coverage for another use, physicians could nevertheless prescribe it for indications that are not described in the product's labeling or approved by the FDA or other regulatory authorities.
 Even if we have patent protection for the prescribed indication, as a practical matter, we would have little recourse as a result of this off-label use.
 In that event, our revenues from the commercialization of the compound would likely be adversely affected.

-If the development of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide infringes the intellectual property of a third party, we may be required to pay license fees or cease our development activities, which could significantly harm our business.
+If the development of TRIDMAC for major depression infringes the intellectual property of a third party, we may be required to pay license fees or cease our development activities, which could significantly harm our business.

-We are currently conducting a Phase II clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, a commonly prescribed anti-depressant.
-We are aware of a patent application that has been filed internationally that, if issued as a patent in the form published, could present an obstacle if in the future we pursue the commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
-We believe that, even if this patent application issues as a patent, the development or commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide by the patent holder or any other third party would infringe our intellectual property rights.
-However, if this patent application issues as a patent, we could be required to obtain a license if we continue to develop and commercialize mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide.
-We may not be able to obtain a license on acceptable terms, or at all.
-If we are unable to obtain a license on acceptable terms, we may be required to cease further development or commercialization of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, which could significantly harm our business.
+We have completed a Phase II clinical trial of TRIDMAC and we may conduct additional clinical development of TRIDMAC in the future.
+We are aware of a patent application that has been filed that, if issued as a patent in the form published, could present an obstacle if in the future we pursue the commercialization of TRIDMAC for major depression.
+We believe that, even if this patent application issues as a patent, the development or commercialization of TRIDMAC for major depression by the patent holder or any other third party would infringe our intellectual property rights.
+However, if this patent application issues as a patent, we could be required to obtain a license and pay license fees if we continue to develop and commercialize TRIDMAC for major depression.
+The owner of the patent application has granted to us an option to negotiate an exclusive license.
+However, we may not be able to negotiate acceptable terms.
+If we are unable to obtain a license on acceptable terms, we may be required to cease further development or commercialization of TRIDMAC for major depression, which could significantly harm our business.